metamn/react/content/blog/a-monochromatic-palette-with-hsl-and-react/index.md

 ## To do

 1. We need real use cases like a blog, a landing page, or a marketing site to better adjust the algorithm.
 2. These real use cases must be semantic, themeable.
 Picking up two colors should be enough to completely style these use cases.
-For example the hero should be automatically have the inverted color scheme where a call-to-action button is highlighted through the original color scheme.
+For example the hero should automatically have the inverted color scheme where a call-to-action button is highlighted through the original color scheme.
 Later, a less important section must have a dominated color scheme.
 And so on.

 ## Live example and code

 In the [Storybook](https://tinyurl.com/y7mftg53) and on [Github](https://github.com/metamn/mr-ui/tree/master/src/basics/ColorsHSL)